 The Driving Instructors Progress Reports for Professionals has been designed cars.
 However it is not confined to being used by car driving instructors only.
 It can also be used by ADI’s, HGV instructors, motorcycle instructors and any other vehicle teachers.
 It includes all the technicalities and the specialized material related to all the modes of transports including the DSA DL25C topics.
 The proper usage of this book by both the instructor and the student will greatly improve the confidence of students as well as improve the teaching methods of the instructors.

 Comfortable to carry and keep

 Comparing to other books that can fall under this genre, ‘The Professional Driving Instructors Progress Reports’ itself is fairly large which allows for maximum space per page for the instructor without it being a hindrance in understanding whilst teaching or being utterly uncomfortable to handle.
 The big size also accounts for more material to be encapsulated with in a single book.
 So one book is needed by the instructor for many students rather than having separate cards for each student.

 As mentioned earlier, the book is fairly large in size so to counteract the excessive weight that can be associated with the book, it comes with a soft-back in place of a hard one.
 Being light weight, the book is also perfect for instructors to carry with them on the daily basis.

 Great Value for the comfort and peace it provides.

 Coming over to the amount lessons that are included in the book, the book can be used for 25 students at once.
 This also includes recordings for 20 lessons each which make for a total of 500 lessons!
-Keeping in view this high number of lessons if we compare the price to the number of lessons in it and divide them, we see that the price per lesson is almost negligible making the book not only a must have for its intellect level but also because the price is very much within the reach of everybody.
+Keeping in view this high number of lessons total.
+If we compare the price to the number of lessons in it and divide them, we see that the price per lesson is almost negligible.
+This makes the book not only a “must have” for its intellect level but also because the price is very much within the reach of everybody.